ParanoidUser/codewars-handbook/docs/README.md

 ### ❤️ Your Support

-If you find the repo helpful, **please give it a thank with a star** <span title="↑↑↑ hit that button ↑↑↑">👉⭐👈</span>
+As a token of appreciation, all stargazers are mentioned in release notes.
-As a token of appreciation the names of all stargazers will be mentioned in the release note.
 Hit the watch button to stay tuned!